top of page

 Protein:

 Where can I find it?
-Vegan sources include legumes, nuts, seeds, tofu & soy products like tempeh.
+Vegan sources include legumes, nuts, seeds, tofu and soy products like tempeh.

 Anything else to consider before going vegan?